Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Experiment

 \subsubsection{Implementation Details}

 The proposed method is trained on an NVIDIA A100 GPU using PyTorch 1.8.2 and CUDA 11.2.
 Adam optimizer with a learning rate schedule (ReduceLROnPlateau, 1e-4 to 1e-8) is used.
-Inputs for infrared and optical tasks are normalized by 255.0 and 65535.0, respectively, with resolutions of 320$\times$416 and 1024$\times$1024.
+Input normalization accounts for the bit depth and histogram characteristics of the data.
+Infrared images are normalized by 255.0 (8-bit), while optical astronomical images are normalized by 65535.0 (16-bit) to mitigate histogram truncation effects.
+The input resolutions are \(320\times416\) for infrared sequences and \(1024\times1024\) for space debris sequences.